-When the -scheduleId option is used with the -associate action for a policy, it links a specified policy schedule to a specified policy.
-You must specify the policyId parameter for the policy that you want to associate, and the scheduleID parameter for the schedule.
+When the -scheduleId parameter is used with the -associate action for a policy, it links a specified policy schedule to a specified policy.
+You must specify the policyId parameter for the policy that you want to associate, and the scheduleId parameter for the policy schedule.